-Garwood received approval of its patent application on wound care in December, 2016.
-Our bone regeneration patent has been filed.
-We have exclusive licensing agreements with the University at Buffalo’s technology for the eradication of biofilms on implants (also approved in December, 2016), as well as its ion-sensitive pH sensor and cellular-level infrared (temperature) sensor technologies, covered by granted patents.
+Garwood received approval of its patent application on wound care.
+We have exclusive licensing agreements with the University at Buffalo’s technology for the eradication of biofilms on implants as well as its ion-sensitive pH sensor and cellular-level infrared (temperature) sensor technologies, covered by granted patents.
 The team members have developed and commercialized many other devices and have the in house competence to develop and launch leading edge products.
-The Garwood device technologies have attracted significant interest for active involvement from health care providers.
-The Garwood team has the experience and capability to expand a direct distribution model or to partner with an established sales channel.

 Background: Nine million people in American suffer from chronic wounds.
 Others have trauma or surgical wounds.
 Electrical stimulation to increase the rate of healing is an established and proven methodology.
 Patients with slow to heal surgical incisions, diabetic ulcers, pressure ulcers and similar conditions that last over 30 days, frequently involve infection, pain and restrictions on activity.
 These have all been successfully treated with electrical stimulation, but currently, treatment requires expensive, heavy equipment with a power cord and clinician intervention.
 These constraints lead to artificially limited treatments, due to costs and reimbursement rates, which can lead to the impression that electrical stimulation is not fully effective.